tonsky/tonsky.me/site/blog/unicode/index.md

 # What’s �?

-� U+FFFD Replacement Character is just another codepoint in Unicode table.
+`U+FFFD`, Replacement Character, is just another codepoint in the Unicode table.
 Apps and libraries can use it when they detect Unicode errors.

-When you cut half of the codepoint off, there’s not much left to do with other half, except trying to display error.
+When you cut half of the codepoint off, there’s not much left to do with the other half, except try to display an error.
 That’s when � is used.

 ```
 var bytes = "Аналитика".getBytes("UTF-8");